28 November 2022

 Casualties of the Somme are not solely buried in these cemeteries, however, as the battle extended to the north into the Pas de Calais department, such as at Gommecourt, but troops were also evacuated from the frontlines and later died of their wounds and were buried in sites close to medical centres like Etaples Military Cemetery, or were even evacuated back to the UK before dying at home.

-German WW1 burials on the Somme
+German WW1 cemeteries on the Somme

-Jeancourt Communal Cemetery Extension contains 455 burials, the majority of which are Commonwealth war graves however there are also nearly 170 identified German casualties, 138 of whom died during the second half of 1916, in the midst of the Battle of the Somme.
+Jeancourt Communal Cemetery Extension contains 455 burials, the majority of which are Commonwealth war graves.
+However, there are also nearly 170 identified German casualties, 138 of whom died during the second half of 1916, in the midst of the Battle of the Somme.
 Jeancourt was home to a German hospital centre.
 During the war, the cemetery was used by both sides depending on who was controlling the territory at any given time.
 Today there are nearly 500 Commonwealth casualties of the war, buried alongside the German casualties.

 Roisel Communal Cemetery Extension was begun by German forces during the war.
-It now contains more than 1,000 graves half of which are Commonwealth war graves the rest are some 500 German Foreign Nationals, 190 of whom are unidentified.
+It now contains more than 1,000 graves, half of which are Commonwealth war graves, the rest are some 500 German Foreign Nationals, 190 of whom are unidentified.

 Fricourt German War Cemetery is managed by the German War Grave Commission – the Volksbund Deutsche Kriegsgräberfürsorge – and is the burial place of more than 17,000 German war dead from World War One.
 Around 10,000 of the burials here are casualties of the Battle of the Somme and the ensuing battles, including the German Spring Offensive and the Hundred Days Offensive.